yash-srivastava19/yash-srivastava19.github.io/index.md

 Here I'll pin some of my favorite projects, more on the development 💻 side.
 Feedback is always appreciated for projects like these.:

+  -[**Blaze**](https://github.com/yash-srivastava19/blaze) : Developed a RAG(Retrieval Augmentation Generation) system by using Cohere LLM and Metaphor as a part of recruitement process for Metaphor, which is made using Langchain, Chainlit and deployed on Huggingface.

   - [**CodeSmith**](https://github.com/yash-srivastava19/CodeSmith) : Developed a ChatGPT-inspired chatbot trained on a Python programming problems on custom created dataset, made using Langchain, and deployed on Huggingface.

   - [**Alzhemist**](https://github.com/yash-srivastava19/Alzhemist) : One of the first projects that got me in to the world of Attention.
 A Deep Learning Model to see which classifies Brain MRI on the basis of the dementia (AD).
 The images are classified as follows - Mildly Demented, Moderate Demented, Non Demented, Very Mild Demented.